 What is not recorded is whether the rebuilding plans of William White Cooper conformed largely to the original design or whether like St. Mary’s Church which had also recently been enflamed, he took the liberty of improving or embellishing the initial design.
 What is stated on the churches website is that “the Gothic building with magnificent stained glass windows that stands today dates back to 1898.”
 Hence one can safely assume that the current church bears little if no resemblance to the original church.

 Sir Alfred Milner, one time Governor and British High Commissioner, laid the Foundation Stone in September 1897 and in the following year, the new edifice was dedicated by Dean Holmes of Grahamstown.
 It was at this point that the Church was re-christened with his current name: The Holy Trinity Church.
-The first ministers were Rev. W.A.
+The first ministers of the original church were Rev. W.A.
 Robinson (1857-1863) and then Rev. H.I.
-Johnson, also Rector of the Grey Institute (1863-1873).
+Johnson (1863-1873), also Rector of the Grey Institute.